 The shift to paper money in Europe increased the amount of international trade that could occur.

-Banks and the ruling classes started buying currencies from other nations and created the first currency market popularly known as Forex Trading.
+Banks and the ruling classes started buying currencies from other nations, creatingthe first currency market, popularly known as Forex Trading.

-The stability of a particular monarchy or government affected the value of the country’s currency and the ability for that country to trade favorably on an increasingly competitive international market.
+The stability of a particular monarchy or government affected the value of the country’s currency and the ability of that country to trade favorably on an increasingly competitive international market.

-The competition between countries often leads to currency wars –where competing countries would try to devalue their own currencies in an attempt to stimulate growth in their economies.
+The competition between countries often leads to currency wars –where competing countries would try to devalue their ourrencies io stimulate growth in their economies.

-Local exported goods become more competitive against foreign important goods –which benefits the country who’s currency is devalued.
+Local exported goods become more competitive against foreign essential goods –which benefits the country, whose currency is devalued.

 It is important to note that the development of the Forex market provides an opportunity for traders, investors, banks, and practically anyone with the internet to speculate on the movement in the price of national currencies –similar to what cryptocurrency traders do.

-Buying a currency when the price comes down and selling it when the price goes up.
+You buy a currency when the price comes down and sell it when it goes up.

 Enters Mobile and Electronic Money

 E-money, digital money, electronic payment, mobile money, and whatever name it goes by naturally became the next stage in the development of money.
-As man constantly searches for the most convenient, faster, and cheaper means of exchange.
+Man constantly searches for the most convenient, faster, and cheaper means of exchange.

 The 21st century gave rise to two disruptive forms of currency: Mobile payments and virtual currency.